dtinth/i2DX/README.md

 Press the buttons and try out the scratches.
 The OSC messages should show up in OSCulator.
 Then in OSCulator, map the messages to the joystick events and enjoy!

-Additionally, you can also point another iDevice to
+Additionally, you can also point another device to

     http://[your ip]:9876/static/scratch.html